 The Dream Team consists of veteran birder Michael Grunwell, husband-and-wife team Stephan Popp and Xueping Popp, Elaine, and me.
 With Michael’s knowledge and Xueping and Elaine’s diligence, and with Stephan and me taking care of the record shots, the Dream Team almost always nails the ID.

-Featured image: Stephan Popp using Craig’s spotting scope, Elaine Du in background.
-Nanhui, Shanghai, China, 7 November 2015.
+Featured image: Stephan Popp using Craig Brelsford’s spotting scope, Elaine Du in background.
+Cape Nanhui, Shanghai, 7 November 2015.
 (Craig Brelsford)